Varun6666/Netflix-Data-Analysis/README.md

 # Netflix-Data-Analysis
-This repository aims to provide analysis of Netflix TV Shows and Movies, how it compares with other Streaming Partners The first part of the Report contains the data processing and cleaning, if you want to read the analysis please scroll to the end.
+This repository aims to provide analysis of Netflix TV Shows and Movies, how it compares with it's biggest competitor Amazon Prime.
+I have uploaded a PDF which contains the analysis.
+I have also uploaded python notebook and also the powerbi file.